cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

 To that end let us take a *meet-in-the-middle* approach to design.
-We already have the structure of a website (i.e., where we will store the data generated during analysis.
+We already have the structure of a website (i.e., where we will store the data generated during analysis).
 Let us explore how to represent the various reports.

 ```plantuml